Anti-conversion law: Bhutan

 The constitution of Bhutan states that Buddhism is the religious heritage of the country and violation of Buddhist practices are prohibited.
 Although it emphasises on "the right to freedom of thought, conscience, and religion" to all its citizens, its constitution has a clause: "No person shall be compelled to belong to another faith by means of coercion or inducement."
-An explicit anti-conversion clause was included in the 2011 amendment; The Penal Code (Amendment) Act of Bhutan 2011 Article 463A reads:Compelling others to belong to another faith: A defendant shall be guilty of the offence of compelling others to belong to another faith if the defendant uses coercion or other forms of inducement to cause the conversion of a person from one religion or faith to another.The specificity of coercion or inducement are not defined.
-Offenders are given three-year imprisonment, and is mostly targetted at Christians.
+An explicit anti-conversion clause was included in the 2011 amendment; The Penal Code (Amendment) Act of Bhutan 2011 Article 463A reads:

+The specifics of coercion and inducement are not defined.
+Offenders are given three-year imprisonment, and is mostly targeted at Christians.

 India

 In India, anti-conversion laws were instituted in the 1930s under the British Rule for some Hindu princely states.
 The aim was to prevent Christianisation and "to preserve Hindu religious identity in the face of British missionaries."
 Raigarh State Conversion Act of 1936 was enforced by the Raigarh Chief, Chakradhar Singh to protect lower castes and tribes of Hindu community.
 The Patna Freedom of Religion Act of 1942, the Sarguja State Apostasy Act 1945, and the Udaipur State Anti-Conversion Act of 1946 were subsequently introduced.

-After Indian independence, as the Indian constitution was prepared, the Constituent Assembly's Advisory Committee on Fundamental Rights proposed a clause against conversion by "coercion or undue influence" but was ultimately rejected The Indian Conversion (Regulation and Registration) Bill was put up in 1954 that aimed to administer "licensing of missionaries and the registration of conversion with government officials."
-The bill was turned down in the parliament, Lok Sabha.
+After Indian independence, as the Indian constitution was prepared, the Constituent Assembly's Advisory Committee on Fundamental Rights proposed a clause against conversion by "coercion or undue influence" but was ultimately rejected.
+The Indian Conversion (Regulation and Registration) Bill was put up in 1954, which aimed to administer the "licensing of missionaries and the registration of conversion with government officials".
+The bill was turned down in the lower house of parliament.
 Other bills to check Hindus converting to other religions were introduced in 1954 and 1967, but were rejected.
 In 1977, the Supreme Court of India upheld (through a challenge, Rev. Stanislaus v.
-State of Madhya Pradesh and Orissa) that the anti-conversion regulation, specifically of Madhya Pradesh and Odisha (then Orissa), was not against the Indian constitution.
-In 2015, the Ministry of Law and Justice announced that the federal government could not establish anti-conversion laws and was a purview of individual states.
+State of Madhya Pradesh and Orissa) that the anti-conversion regulation of Madhya Pradesh and Odisha (then Orissa) as being constitutional.
+In 2015, the Ministry of Law and Justice announced that the federal government could not legislate anti-conversion laws and that they were under the purview of state legislatures.